datastaxdevs/workshop-ai-as-api/README.md

 #### Inspect the database

-Let us now directly look at the contents of the tables on Astra DB.
-To do so, we will use the "CQL Console" that is available in the browser within the Astra UI.
+You can also directly look at the contents of the tables on Astra DB.
+To do so, an option is to use the "CQL Console" that is available in the browser within the Astra UI.

 Choose your database in the Astra main dashboard and click on it;